martinhbramwell/CellMergeWorkAround/README.md

 This program is fairly straight forward.
 Experts would see many ways to do it better, but -- it works!

-You can use it to learn about screen scraping other people's pages :-)  :
+You can use it to learn about screen scraping other people's spreadsheets :-)  :

  - urllib2 : reading a web page from a remote server and writing it on your local machine
  - TinyCss : analyzing CSS style info
  - argparse : getting command line parameters
  - BeautifulSoup : analyzing HTML to get at data you want
+ - gspread : writing data from a Python program into a Google Spreadsheet

 Usage
 ------